Augani/simple-mongo-node/README.md

 **Multiple means more than one entry is to be inserted and is of the type boolean, if inserting more than one record, set to true**

-**Callback is a function with error as the first argument and response as the second argument**
+**Callback is a function with error as the first argument and response as the second argument** *You can get the inserted value by getting the data as shown in the example below
 - You can either use an arrow function and a normal js function

 **
 (err, data)=>{
+if(data){
+    data.ops[0]; //This is your data inserted
+    data.ops; // Data inserted if multple
+}
 }

 or